Not everything in the life of a recording engineer is glamorous and beautiful.

 Passive DI Boxes Are Great For…

 Passive DI boxes do not need any kind of energy source to work and are great for handling hot signals effortlessly.
-Another great thing about passive DI boxes is that when cranked, sound close to natural saturation while their active counterparts sound like digital clipping.
+Another great thing about passive DI boxes is that when cranked, they sound close to natural saturation while their active counterparts sound like digital clipping.
 My favorite is the Radial JDI, it sounds amazing.

-Passive DI Boxes are great for.
+Passive DI Boxes are great for:

 · Transforming TRS to XLR when covering long distances